25+ Cruise Books: Interesting Reads for Your Next Vacation

 Heat: Adventures in the World's Fiery Places

-If you like COLD then you have to read Bill Streever's follow-up book, HEAT.
+If you liked COLD, then you have to read Bill Streever's follow-up book, HEAT.
 (Only makes sense, right?)
 Read it if you're cruising to warm climates like anywhere near the equator (hello, Ecuador!) or even Hawaii with its various volcanoes.
 Or even Santa Barbara and the terrible fires the city has endured.

 You'll understand things like coal mining, flames, the sun, and much more after diving into this book.
 I admit I didn't like it as much as COLD, but it's still a good nonfiction read about an interesting topic we all deal with.